Skip to content

 }

 Amp automatically loads your Gram-hosted MCP server.
-You can now interact with the Push Advisor API using natural language prompts like:
+You can now interact with the Taskmaster API using natural language prompts like:

 Screenshot showing Amp CLI successfully calling the deployment vibes check